 - Notifiable disease surveillance is conducted by the Victorian Government Department of Health and Human Services.
-All cases of laboratory confirmed influenza diagnosed by doctors or laboratories in Victoria must be notified to the department. - The Victorian Sentinel Practice Influenza Network (VicSPIN) is a network of about 100 Victorian GPs who submit weekly reports about the proportion of their patients with influenza-like illness (a clinical syndrome used as a proxy for influenza activity) and samples for testing.
+All cases of laboratory confirmed influenza diagnosed by doctors or laboratories in Victoria must be notified to the department.
+Numbers reported may vary from week-to-week as notifications data are updated. - The Victorian Sentinel Practice Influenza Network (VicSPIN) is a network of about 100 Victorian GPs who submit weekly reports about the proportion of their patients with influenza-like illness (a clinical syndrome used as a proxy for influenza activity) and samples for testing.